Sumukh/Ignite/README.md

 | Refunds  | N/A  |  30 Day |

-You can purchase a license at the [Ignite Store](https://gumroad.com/l/xFvLo)
+You can purchase a license at the [Ignite Store](https://gumroad.com/l/xFvLo) or on [Newline as part of the Fullstack Flask course](https://www.newline.co/fullstack-flask/)

 For more detailed license information see LICENSE.md